-Life in college and graduate school can be challenging, overwhelming, and exhausting, but Bergen County psychotherapy is available to help you manage the challenges you face, from creating an organizational system to finding the right social group.
+Life in college and graduate school can be challenging, overwhelming, and exhausting.
+However, psychotherapy is available in Bergen County and NYC to help you manage the challenges you face, from creating an organizational system to finding the right social group.
 Students at Fairleigh Dickinson University’s Metropolitan Campus and Bergen County Community College have direct access to my office, which is located in Teaneck, New Jersey.
-Together, we can develop strategies for being a strong and successful life as a student with a balance between personal and professional demands.
+You can develop a strong and successful life while balancing personal and professional demands.

 Stress Management for College and graduate students Can Help You Manage the Challenges and Loneliness of Academia.

 I have years of experience teaching stress management for college students, and I have received extensive training so that I can help you with your specific challenges at this life stage.
-I have also developed a strong understanding of learning disabilities and their impact on college and graduate students, as well as the strategies for helping these students to achieve the academic and social success they want and deserve.
+I have also developed a strong understanding of learning disabilities and their impact on college and graduate students, as well as the strategies for helping these students to achieve academically and socially.
 Lastly, I am also familiar with the Fairleigh Dickinson Regional Center for Learning Disabilities and the Bergen Community College Office of Specialized Services, and I am happy to coordinate with them as appropriate in providing the best care for you.
-We will walk through the therapy process together, and I will stand by your side until you feel comfortable with the strategies we develop.
+We will walk through the therapy process together.
+I will stand by your side until you feel comfortable with the strategies we develop.

-Through stress and organizational management, you can learn new ways to build meaningful friendships, approach your professors with ease, balance your time, and generally make your college or graduate school experience feel less anxious and overwhelming.
+Through stress and organizational management, you can learn new ways to make your college or graduate school experience feel less anxious and overwhelming.
 I am also there to support you as you become increasingly aware of your changing desires and goals, from deciding on another course of study to developing new social circles.
 You can have the college or graduate school experience you want.

 You may believe that stress management for college students can help you adapt to your new environment, but still have questions or concerns…